variantstudios/compasshighschool.org/index.md

 ---
 home_header:
   title: Compass Community Collaborative School
-  subtitle: |-
+  subtitle: >-
-    We are not the box your child has to fit in.
+    We are not the box in which your child has to fit.

-    Opening for students entering grades 6-10 in 2018.
+    Innovative, student-centered education for out-of-the-box students entering grades 6-10 in 2018.
 Register now!
   image_path: /assets/images/parcel-575623-960-720.png
   call_to_action_text: Enrolling Now!
   call_to_action_link_path: '/parents/#iframe'